-- Credits not used to compute the grade-point average but counted toward graduation - Credits not used to compute grade-point average and not counted toward graduation.
+- 1. Credits not used to compute the grade-point average but counted toward graduation, excluding remedial courses. - 2.
+Credits not used to compute grade-point average and not counted toward graduation.

-Although grades of C-, D+, D, and D- are passing, they do not always constitute satisfactory grades.
+Although grades of C-, D+, D, and D- are passing, they do not constitute satisfactory grades.
 Many departments do not permit these grades to count toward fulfillment of their requirements, even though the hours can be counted toward graduation requirements.
 Such grades from other institutions are not accepted in transfer except as specified under Transfer of Credit in the Admission Section of this catalog.

-- Below average achievement, credit given, 1 grade point per semester hour.
-(Although D a D is passing, it does not constitute a satisfactory grade.
-Many departments do not permit D grades to count toward fulfillment of their requirements, even though the hours can be counted toward graduation requirements.
-D grades from other institutions are not accepted in transfer except as specified under Transfer of Credit admission section.) - F Counted as a course attempted; does not constitute a passing grade nor does it satisfy major or institutional requirements. - S Available only in certain approved courses.
+- D Indicates below average achievement.
+Although grades of D+, D, and D- are passing, they do not constitute satisfactory grades.
+Many departments do not permit these grades to count toward fulfillment of their requirements, even though the hours may be counted toward graduation requirements.
+Such grades from other institutions are not accepted in transfer. - F Counted as a course attempted; does not constitute a passing grade nor does it satisfy major or institutional requirements.

-- U Available only in certain approved courses. - W This grade is given under two conditions: 1) when a student withdraws from a course prior to the end of the regular withdrawal period; 2) when a student withdraws totally from the university after the end of the regular withdrawal period. - Temporarily reported as a grade when a student is granted an extension of time to complete course work because course work could not be completed for reasons beyond the student's control.
+- S Available only in certain approved courses. - U Available only in certain approved courses. - W This grade is given under two conditions: - 1. when a student withdraws or is withdrawn from a course prior to the end of the regular withdrawal period; - 2. when a student withdraws totally from the University after the initial drop period. - Temporarily reported as a grade when a student is granted an extension of time to complete course work because course work could not be completed for reasons beyond the student's control.
 An incomplete course must be satisfactorily completed within one calendar year from the date the I was given.
 An incomplete not removed within one calendar year shall revert to the pre-assigned alternate grade (normally an "F") and be included in the computation of the student's grade point average.
-Re-enrollment while I is present is not recommended. - IΡ A grade of IP may be given at the close of the term in certain approved courses.
+Re-enrollment while I is present is not recommended. - IP A grade of IP may be given at the close of the term in certain approved courses.
 Students receiving an IP must register in the same course the next term, pay tuition and must complete the work during that term.
-Courses for which IP grades are accrued are identified in the Course Description section of this catalog.
+Courses for which IP grades are accrued are identified in the Course Description section of this catalog. - NG The temporary grade of NG (No Grade Reported) is recorded in place of a blank/missing grade at the end of the term and disqualifies students for the Dean's List.
+All NG grades need to be resolved to a final letter grade for the student to be eligible for degree conferral. - R A grade preceded with an R designation indicates that the course has been repeated. - X A grade preceded with an X designation indicates Academic Fresh Start and therefore will be excluded from all GPA calculations